hannahlspencer/EventSwipe/README.md

 ####'Success' messages

-*__Booked__ – ID is on the booking list and entry has been recorded.
+* __Booked__ - ID is on the booking list and entry has been recorded.
 EventSwipe will also display what entry slot the attendee has been booked for (if applicable)
-*__Recorded__ – ID has been recorded (displayed when a booking list is not used)
+* __Recorded__ - ID has been recorded (displayed when a booking list is not used)

 ####Other messages

-*__Already recorded__ – ID has already been entered and recorded *__Not booked__ – ID is not on the booking list and is not recorded in the attendees list *__Waiting list__ – ID is on the waiting list.
+* __Already recorded__ - ID has already been entered and recorded
+* __Not booked__ - ID is not on the booking list and is not recorded in the attendees list
+* __Waiting list__ - ID is on the waiting list.
 EventSwipe will also open a dialogue box asking you whether or not to let the attendee into the event.
-Selecting ‘Yes’ records the student number and takes the student off the waiting list, ‘No’ keeps the student on the waiting list.
+Selecting 'Yes' records the student number and takes the student off the waiting list, 'No' keeps the student on the waiting list.

 To record an ID which was not on the booking list, you need to switch EventSwipe to 'record all mode' with the button in the top right.
 You can then enter a non-booked ID and record it.
 This mode is useful if you want to let in a batch of non-booked attendees in one go and can be used as a fall back to guarantee you record entry to your event, even if something goes wrong with your booking list.